whale

 How does one pronounce Acousonde?

-Like "ACK-oo-sawnd" where the leading "ACK" is pronounced as in the beginning of "acoustic".
-It is NOT intended to be pronounced "ACK-you-sawnd" as if it were spelled Accu-sond.
-Accu-sond sounds like something you would buy at an auto parts store don't you think?
-Nor should it be pronounced "ACK-you-sound" as if it were spelled Accu-sound; that not only sounds like something you would find at an audio/video store, it is something you would find at an audio/video store.
+Like "ACK-ooo-sawnd" where the leading "ACK" is pronounced as in the beginning of "acoustic".
+Incorrect pronunciations include "ACK-oh-sound", "ACK-you-sawnd", and "ACK-you-sound", as if it were spelled accu-sound.
+Please especially avoid the latter, an accu-sound is something you would find at an audio/video store.
 But rest assured we will support you no matter how you pronounce it.

 How was the name Acousonde derived?